saasquatch/saasquatch-docs/src/api/webhooks.md

 </table>

-**Payload Security** - Payload's can be verified by checking the request headers.
+**Payload Security** - Payloads can be verified by checking the request headers.
 The `X-Hook-Signature` header is set with a value based upon a HMAC-SHA1 (RFC 2104 compliant) hash computed from the hook's body contents.
 The signature used is the tenant's current API key.
 This can be used to verify the authenticity of hooks upon receipt.
 Careful!
-Although you can verify the hook''s authenticity via the signature, you still may need to verify the state of the 'data' by making an API call.
+Although you can verify the hook's authenticity via the signature, you still may need to verify the state of the 'data' by making an API call.
 Hook delivery order is not guaranteed.
 For example, consider the scenario where an object is updated multiple times in quick succession.
 The related REST hooks may be delivered in a different order than the update events which generated them, so relying on their contents may lead you to build a different final state.